djowen03/ist_library/README.md

-need database mysql library.sql, kafka, and java 21
+need database mysql ist_library.sql, kafka, and java 21

 how to install
 1. git clone the code